jeremyzilar/mada/_pages/faq.md

 We are excited that redevelopment is already underway and that we have great neighbors such as Aspect Media Village, Sky Cinemas Midtown, Tenderfire Restaurant, Wise Fool, Exodus Ensemble, and the New Mexico Tech Innovation Hub!

-### 10. What are next steps after City approvals?
+### 11. What are next steps after City approvals?

-The MADA Ground Lease is going through the City Hall process!
-Mayor Michael Garcia is sponsoring legislation, with co-sponsors Councilors Pilar Faulkner and Jamie Cassutt, for MADA's Ground Lease to be approved by the Governing Body.
-MADA's Ground Lease will be introduced on April 29, Public Comments will be on May 13, Committee meetings will be between May 18-26, and the Governing Body will vote on the MADA Ground Lease on June 10.

-### 11. Besides public comment on May 13, how else can the public support this project?

-Please check out different ways you can support the project [here] (https://mada.sfai.org/support/).
-And thank you!

-### 12. What are next steps for MADA?

 Once the project is "greenlit" by the City, we will hit the ground running in June!
 We have an expanded new team and are moving forward with completing construction documents, acquiring building permits, and starting construction.
 We are also moving forward with fundraising and expect to launch renovations of the first phase later this year.

-### 13. What has been the timeline for the project?

-**2018:** The Santa Fe University of Art and Design closed, leaving the campus vacant.
-SFAI remained as an independent nonprofit on site.

-**2019:** MADA formed as an SFAI initiative and submitted a winning proposal to the City's Request for Expressions of Interest with KDC/Cienda.
-The City agreement with KDC/Cienda was later terminated.

-**2020–2021:** SFAI led extensive community input sessions in partnership with UNM's Department of Architecture and Design, the City, and several nonprofits, with funding by the National Endowment for the Arts.

-**Spring 2022:** Final community recommendations, including many from youth, low income residents, and Spanish speakers, informed the Midtown Master Plan.

-**Fall 2022:** The Governing Body approved the Master Plan and issued an RFP for the Visual Arts Center for "Cultural Community-Oriented Use."

-**March 2023:** MADA responded to the RFP for adaptive reuse of the Visual Arts Center and adjacent barracks.

-**August 2023:** The Governing Body approved MADA's bid and executed an Exclusive Negotiation Agreement (ENA) for MADA to conduct feasibility and due diligence.

-**November 2024:** MADA completed all financial analyses, building reports, and cost estimates, and began negotiating a long-term ground lease with the new Metropolitan Redevelopment Agency (MRA).

-**December 2024:** The Governing Body extended the ENA to allow continued negotiation of MADA's Ground Lease and Development Agreement (GLDA) and approved the sale of City property to Aspect Film Studios as the first Midtown redevelopment project.

-**January–August 2025:** MADA advanced capital fundraising, public communications, and events while awaiting a legal document from the City.

-**June 2025:** The ENA extension expired; MADA continued good-faith work with the City.

-**August 2025:** MADA received a draft legal document to negotiate with remaining MRA staff, the City Manager, and City Attorney.

-**January 2026:** MADA and the City completed negotiations on the Ground Lease and Development Agreement.
+### 12. Besides public comment on May 13, how else can the public support this project?

+Please check out different ways you can support the project [here] (https://mada.sfai.org/support/).
+And thank you!